 Results 1–10 of 60 for "Curriculum"X related to "Memory Researchers Explain Latest..."
-Refine Your Search Refine Your Search TopicEducation (37)Personality (7)Children (6)Learning & memory (5)Race (3) 7 more... [+] HIV & AIDS (2)Sleep (2)Testing issues (2)Bullying (1)Schizophrenia (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1) 16 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 60 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (52)Personality (10)Children (6)Learning & memory (5)HIV & AIDS (3) 6 more... [+] Race (3)Sleep (2)Testing issues (2)Bullying (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Arnold, J. David (1)Brabeck, Mary (1) 26 more... [+] Britton, Paula J. (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 60 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Lesson 2: Psychologists and PerspectivesA lesson on psychological careers, subfields and contemporary theoretical orientations in psychology.Curriculum 4.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 5.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Lesson 2: Psychologists and PerspectivesA lesson on psychological careers, subfields and contemporary theoretical orientations in psychology.Curriculum 4.Lesson 3: Hypnosis and MeditationHypnosis is an altered state of consciousness that occurs in the context of a special hypnotist subject relationship and is characterized by increased suggestibility to changes in experiences and behaviors.Curriculum 5.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 6.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 7.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 6.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Curriculum 8.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
+Some of the content is password protected and reserved for TOPSS members only.Curriculum 9.Procedural TimelineA timeline for a lesson plan covering hypnosis, sleep, drugs, meditation and sleep disorders.Curriculum 10.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 60 for "Curriculum"X related to "Memory Researchers Explain Latest..."